Balsamic Honey Granola

 Remove off of the heat once it is thick and covers the back of a spoon.

-Use a rubber spatula to coat the oats with all that goodness.
+Then, use a rubber spatula to coat the oats with all that goodness.

-Remove… stir… pop back into the oven for 10 more.
+Then remove, stir and pop back into the oven for 10 more.

 Repeat one more time for a total of 30 minutes in the oven.

-While that cools, I chopped up 4 dates.
+Next, while the granola cools, I chopped up 4 dates.

-And sprinkled them into the granola.
+And then sprinkled them into the granola.
 This is mainly to bulk the granola up a bit… try raisins if that’s more your thing!

-Store the cooled granola in a container with a tight lid for up to a few weeks.
+Lastly, store the cooled granola in a container with a tight lid for up to a few weeks.
 Could be longer than that… but in my house it doesn’t last long.
 If you are planning on eating this straight out of the jar… I think it would benefit from a little vanilla added to the reduced balsamic honey reduction.
 Maybe like a half teaspoon vanilla should do the trick.

 So crunchy.
 So healthy.
 So.darn.good.